maubuz/2W6-Notes/docs/wk3/wk3_2_HTML_Semantics.md

 # What about `<div>` ?

-Divs are still useful as containers but they are meaningless semantically.
+Divs are still useful as containers for very custom jobs but they are meaningless semantically.

 **Avoiding using divs and use semantic elements whenever possible.**

+For machines (browsers, screen readers and search engines) **a div means a generic container**, even if it has been labeled with an id.

+> **Semantic elements are better because they are:**
+> - Cleaner for developers
+> - Understandable to machines

 Below is a comparison of a website organised with divs vs semantic elements (from [springboardseo.com](https://www.springboardseo.com/resources/what-is/semantic-html.html)).

 <br>

 ![Semantic HTML5 layout, with structural HTML elements](https://www.springboardseo.com/img/html5-semantic-page-layout.jpg)